sean-seowon-yi/MLSE-Project/GNN_StatsBomb/SYSTEM_DESIGN.md

 Possessions with fewer than 2 events or more than 200 are discarded.

-Each possession also stores per-event timestamps with millisecond precision (parsed from StatsBomb's period-relative `timestamp` field, e.g. `"00:23:15.432"` → `1395.432` seconds), used downstream in Phase 3 for computing time-delta edge attributes on temporal edges.
-Since possessions never span periods, relative deltas within a possession are always correct.
+Each possession also stores per-event timestamps with millisecond precision (parsed from StatsBomb's period-relative `timestamp` field, e.g. `"00:23:15.432"` → `1395.432` seconds), used downstream in Phase 3 for computing time-delta edge attributes on temporal edges. **Caveat:** In rare cases StatsBomb can attach the same `(possession_number, possession_team_id)` across a period boundary (e.g. events straddling half-time).
+Because the grouping key omits `period`, those rows can land in one `Possession`; consecutive-event Δt can then be large or reflect a stoppage.
+For almost all open-play sequences, all events in a group share one period and deltas behave as intended.

 **Output**: `possessions.pkl` — list of `Possession` objects, each containing global event indices, per-event metadata, and per-event timestamps.